-Pakistani officials have indicated that they have already determined the arsenal size needed for a minimum nuclear deterrent and that they will not engage in an arms race with India.
-The government's National Command Authority (NCA) "expressed satisfaction" regarding "the effectiveness of Pakistan's strategic deterrence," according to a January 13, 2010, statement.
+The United Kingdom's Foreign and Commonwealth Office has argued that "Pakistan's strategic posture, including nuclear, is clearly framed around its perception of the threat from India."
+However, Pakistani officials have indicated that they have already determined the arsenal size needed for a minimum nuclear deterrent and that they will not engage in an arms race with India.
+Pakistan's Foreign Secretary stated in October 2007 that Pakistan "will not be the first to test [a nuclear explosive device] in our region."
+Moreover, the government's National Command Authority (NCA) "expressed satisfaction" regarding "the pace of development and effectiveness of Pakistan's strategic deterrence," according to a December 14, 2010, statement.
+Additionally, Pakistan's Foreign Ministry stated February 2, 2011, that "Pakistan is mindful of the need to avoid arms race with India."
 Nevertheless, Pakistan appears to be increasing its fissile production capability and improving its delivery vehicles in order to hedge against possible increases in India's nuclear arsenal.
 Islamabad may also accelerate its current nuclear weapons efforts.

 India has stated that it needs only a "credible minimum deterrent," but New Delhi has never defined what it means by such a deterrent and has refused to sign the Comprehensive Test Ban Treaty.
 Furthermore, both the agreement and associated 2008 decision by the Nuclear Suppliers Group (NSG) to exempt India from some of its export guidelines will renew New Delhi's access to the international uranium market.
-This access will result in more indigenous Indian uranium available for weapons because it will not be consumed by India's newly safeguarded reactors.28
+This access will result in more indigenous Indian uranium available for weapons because it will not be consumed by India's newly safeguarded reactors.
+Pakistani officials have offered estimates for the number of additional nuclear weapons that New Delhi could build.
+For example, Wajid Shamsul Hasan, Pakistan's High Commissioner to the United Kingdom, argued in an October 2010 letter to a British newspaper that eight Indian nuclear reactors that will not be subject to International Atomic Energy Agency (IAEA)